Open Now — 24/7 Plumbing

 Water softeners also have two drain tubes; however, they shouldn’t be connected since the wastewater needs to go to the home drain.
 While one of the drain tubes connects the softener to the control valve and helps expel backwash water, the other acts as an overflow drain and connects to the brink tank.

-You can connect these two tubes to different drains depending on your preference and home layout.
-You can run it to the floor drain in the bathroom or extend it into the standpipe that drains the washer.
+Depending on your preference and home layout, you can connect these two tubes to different drains.
+You can run them to the floor drain in the bathroom or extend them into the standpipe that drains the washer.
 Connecting them to the sump pit or utility sink is also an option.

-In addition, some places don’t allow you to connect the water softener drain to your main drainage system without installing an air gap.
+In addition, some places prohibit connecting the water softener drain to your main drainage system without installing an air gap.
 An air gap effectively prevents back-syphoning and helps keep the contaminated drain water away from the softener.
 You can quickly achieve this using designated air gap fittings while connecting the drain pipes to the standpipe.

 Firstly, securely fasten an ½ inch (diameter) of drain tubing to the drain line elbows of the brine tank and control valve using hose clamps.
 Then, run the drain tubes to your preferred drain location or standpipe.
 During this step, we suggest attaching the drain tubes to an air gap fitting and anchoring it to the bathroom or sink drain.